-Once camp is in operation you must walk-in all of your supplies.
-Plan it so that the Scouts can help carry the supplies.
-Only the camp emergency vehicle will be permitted into the camp area.
-Remember, speed limit in camp is 10 miles per hour!
+Once the camp is in operation all supplies must be walked in.
+Plan to have Scouts help carry supplies.
+Only camp emergency vehicles will be permitted into the camp area.
+Remember, the speed limit in camp is 10 miles per hour!
 Stay alert for Scouts moving about.